hschoenburg/hellochain/tutorial/01-simple-app.md

 `app.go` is where you construct your app out of its component modules.
-`starter` is taking care of most of this for now but we will come back later when its time to add our own application-specific module.
+`starter` is taking care of most of this for now but we will come back later when it's time to add our own application-specific module.

 Set up your project with the following in `hellochain/app.go`